-- The buyer purchases and takes possession of a vehicle from an out-of-state dealer. - They pay that state's sales tax to the dealer. - They bring the vehicle to Idaho to be titled, registered, or both.
+- The buyers purchase and takes possession of a vehicle from an out-of-state dealer. - They pay that state's sales tax to the dealer. - They bring the vehicle to Idaho to be titled, registered, or both.

 Idaho doesn't give credit for taxes paid to another country.
-However, the 90-day New Resident exemption applies if the owner was a citizen of another country.
+However, the three-month New Resident exemption applies if the owner was a citizen of another country.